 The program is designed to allow students to quickly get practical experience in public health, which will prepare them to enter the job market when they graduate with both a bachelor’s and a master’s degree in just five years, compared to the traditional six.

-Students save tuition dollars because they pay the undergraduate tuition rate instead of the professional student tuition rate for the Environmental Health courses they take during year 4.
+Students save tuition dollars because they pay the undergraduate tuition rate of their campus instead of the professional student tuition rate for the Environmental Health courses they take during year 4.

-Students apply via SOPHAS during the fall of their junior year.
-During their senior year (year 4), admitted students take 12 credits of graduate level Environmental Health courses along with the remaining courses required to complete the bachelor’s degree.
+Students apply via SOPHAS Express during their junior year.
+During their senior year, (year 4), admitted students take 12 credits of graduate level Environmental Health courses along with the remaining courses required to complete the bachelor’s degree.

-During the summer between year 4 and year 5 the students will participate in a field experience, which gives them direct public health practice experience.
+During the summer between year 4 and year 5 the students will participate in an Applied Practice Experience, which gives them direct public health practice experience.
 During year 5, the students will complete the MPH course work, including a culminating experience.

-Students admitted into the Accelerated MPH program will pursue a general program of Environmental Health, which emphasizes the development of a broad, solid foundation in environmental health that focuses on the scientific, technological, policy and management skills required to address environmental health concerns.
+Students admitted into the Integrated 4+1 MPH program will pursue a general program of Environmental Health, which emphasizes the development of a broad, solid foundation in environmental health that focuses on the scientific, technological, policy and management skills required to address environmental health concerns.